giannimonaco/DREAMChallenge_DeconvolutionTrain/README.md

-# DREAM Challenge on Deconvolution -- Biogem team
+# DREAM Challenge on Deconvolution -- Data Training -- Biogem team

 This repository contains the scripts that can be used to create a signature matrix to use for deconvolution.

+## License
+This software is released under the MIT License.

+©GianniMonaco